ha-lizard/ha-lizard/docs/ha-lizard.md

-# High Availability Virtualization Using HA-Lizard with Citrix XenServer
+# High Availability Virtualization Using HA-Lizard with XenServer/XCP

 ![Installation and Reference Guide](./media/image1.png){width="4.0in" height="2.6in"}